 Once you have had your questions satisfactorily answered and the software development company seems reliable and adaptable and able to match your requirements, you can go ahead with drawing up a contract.
-However, if the company is offshore additional questions come into play that will enable you to assess whether you can work with them and they will be able to do the work to the standard you expect.
+However, if the company is offshore, additional questions come into play that will enable you to assess whether you can work with them and whether they will be able to complete the work to the standard you expect.

 Questions to ask an Offshore Development Company

-1. Will a project manager be assigned to me as a contact person?
+1. Will an project manager be assigned to me as a contact person?
 Will this contact person be available throughout the time the software is being developed?

-2. Will he send me a progress report on a daily basis detailing the work that has been completed?
-What other pieces of information will he update me on?
+2. Will he/she send me a progress report on a daily basis detailing the work that has been completed?
+What other pieces of information will he/she update me on?
 Will the progress report include a plan for the week?
 If I make a request or submit a question, how soon will it be answered?